 Retirement estates or villages are developments built specifically for older people.

-The services offered on each development will vary – some estates offer a discreet estate manager service for older people who want to continue to live independently in private homes.
+The services offered on each development will vary – some estates offer a discreet estate management service for older people who want to continue to live independently in private homes.

 They tend to be in good locations with landscaped grounds, and offer a luxury lifestyle with some support but generally no care.
 By contrast, some larger villages will offer more on-site facilities, and nursing care available when required.
 What they have in common is that the properties are likely to be sold leasehold.